stormchaserroleplaying/stormchaserRPG/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: The Stormchaser Roleplaying team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on the [Stormchaser RPG](https://stormchaserroleplaying.com/stormchaserRPG/).